Smoke Photography Tutorial: How to Photograph and Edit Smoke

 That’s all there is to it!

 As I said at the start of this tutorial, there is no standard or “correct” way to photograph smoke.
-It’s all about experimenting and finding your own techniques.
+It’s all about experimenting and developing your own techniques.
 You may end up taking hundreds of photos and keeping only a fraction of them, don’t let that put you off.

 Have you tried any smoke photography yet?
 How did it go?
 I’d love to hear how you got on, so share your thoughts, questions and tips in the comments.

-Photoshop Tutorial: How to Edit Smoke Photos
+How to Edit Smoke Photos – Photoshop Tutorial

-The aim is to bring out the smoke and make it pop by cleaning up blemishes and adding some colour.
+The aim is to bring out the smoke and make it pop by cleaning up imperfections and adding some colour.
 I will be showing you my own methods that I learnt through trial and error.
 Photoshop has a myriad of tools so don’t be afraid to experiment.

-STEP 1 – Adjust RAW settings
+EDIT STEP 1 – Process RAW File

-NOTE: If you didn’t shoot in Raw format, then ignore this part and start from Step 2.
+NOTE: If you didn’t shoot in Raw format, then ignore this part and start from Edit Step 2.

 Open the RAW file in Camera Raw (opening the file in Photoshop will automatically launch Camera Raw) and adjust the settings you need.